binliu-base/T3P1-CarND-Path-Planning-Project/README.md

 Behaviour prediction is not implemented in the Path Planner, as an extensive behaviour prediction is not necessary for a simple highway driving scenario.
 But this is necessary in a more complex environment，eg. urban driving scenes.

 #### 2. Behaviour Planning
 Behaviour prediction, as can be seen in src/PathPlanner.cpp lines 311-354 is a simple finite state machine to decide when to change lanes.
 Which use the lane score algorithm from Mohan Karthik.
-Which mainly do the following two things.
+The algorithm mainly do the following two things.

 1. Estimating a score for each lane, as can be seen in src/vehicle.cpp lines 106-170 , to determine the best lane for us to be in (efficiency)